 The minimum SDK version specifies the lowest version of the SDK that includes the APIs you have used in your application.
 If you fail to specify a minimum version, one will be assumed and your application will crash if it attempts to access APIs that aren‘t available on the host device.

 The maximum SDK version lets you define an upper limit you are willing to support.
 Your application will not be visible on the Market for devices running a higher platform release.
 It‘s good practice not to set the maximum SDK value unless you know your application will definitely not work on newer platform releases.

 The supported SDK version is not equivalent to the platform version and cannot be derived from it.
-For example, Android platform release 2.0 supports the SDK version 5.
-To find the correct SDK version for each platform use the table at:
+For example, the Android platform release 2.0 supports SDK version 5.
+To find the correct SDK version for each platform uses the table at:

 Uses-configuration Use uses-configuration nodes to specify each combination of input mechanisms supported by your application.
 You can specify any combination of input devices that include:

 ReqFiveWayNav Specify true for this attribute if you require an input device capable of navigating up, down, left, and right and by clicking the current selection.
 This includes both trackballs and D-pads.

 ReqHardKeyboard If your application requires a hardware keyboard specify true.

 ReqKeyboardType Lets you specify the keyboard type as one of nokeys, qwerty, twelvekey, or undefined.